josmar-crwdstffng/angular/integration/ivy-i18n/e2e/README.md

 ## E2E tests

-There are four different sets of e2e tests in this folder.
+There are four different sets of e2e tests in this directory.
 They are all testing different translation scenarios, but they are all built with IVY enabled.

 ### runtime